gwestergren/M365-Copilot-Agent-Inventory/README.md

 PowerShell 5.1 or later
 Valid browser session
 Setup
-1. Obtain your session cookie
 Open the Microsoft 365 Admin Center.

 Navigate to:

 Copilot > Agents > All Agents
 Press F12 to open Developer Tools.
-Open the Network tab.
+Select the Network tab.
 Refresh the page.

-Select the request similar to: agents?workloads=SharedAgent
+Locate and select the request similar to:

+agents?workloads=SharedAgent

+In the request details, expand:

-Scroll down to Request Headers > Cookie
+Request Headers
+Find the Cookie header.
-Copy the entire Cookie request header value.
+Copy the entire cookie value.
-3. Save the cookie to c:\temp

 Create: